monkj24/pands-project/README.md

 ### C) Analysis of Data

-In this section, first I imported the necessary module (math), and libraries (pandas, matplotlib.pyplot, and numpy).
+In this section, I first imported the necessary module (math) and libraries (pandas, matplotlib, pyplot, and numpy).
 Pandas library is like a spreadsheet, using DataFrames, to read and write files, filter, and group data.
 The Matplotlib.pyplot library helps make plots, histograms, and scatterplots.
 The Numpy library efficiently works with arrays, matrices, and mathematical functions.